LookUpMark/Pac-Man_On_LPC1768/README.md

 Developed by **Marco** as part of an embedded systems project.

-If you find this project helpful, feel free to ⭐ the repository and contribute! 🚀
+If you find this project helpful, feel free to ⭐ the repository! 🚀